ThePhD/sol2/README.md

 Sol is a C++ library binding to Lua.
 It currently supports all Lua versions 5.1+ (LuaJIT 2.x included).
 Sol aims to be easy to use and easy to add to a project.
 The library is header-only for easy integration with projects.

+## Documentation

+Find it [here](http://sol2.rtfd.org/).
+A run-through kind of tutorial is in the works: check back soon!
+The API documentation goes over most cases (particularly, the "api/usertype" and "api/proxy" and "api/function" sections) that should still get you off your feet and going, and there's an examples directory [here](https://github.com/ThePhD/sol2/tree/develop/examples) as well.

 ## Sneak Peek

 ```cpp